lanemk/sparql-queries/README.md

 # sparql-queries
 NOTES
-- Script comments will often indicate URL endpoints to run SPARQL queries.
-Endpoints may not always be available, however, or rigged for processing public queries.
-Every attempt is made to locate a suitable endpoint so results can be observed.
+- Script comments try for URL endpoints to run the queries.
+Endpoints may not always be available, or rigged for processing public queries.
+You are welcome to download files and run queries on a local system.
+Oterwise, RESULTS are available for cross-reference.